Warm Neutral Paint Colours for EVERY Room in Your Home

 Creamy is the lightest of the bunch, coming in with an LRV of 81, meaning it’s tucked nicely in the off-white range.

-Notice how the colour washes-out on the well-lit UPPER walls in the above photo (nature of the beast).
-However, you can see the proper contrast of it down by the baseboard (BM Cloud White).
-This wall has northern light on it, so you’ll see how the yellow base of Creamy looks more muted compared to a south-facing room.
+Notice how the colour washes out on the well-lit UPPER walls in the above photo (nature of the beast).
+However, you can see the proper contrast of it down by the baseboard (Benjamin Moore Cloud White).
+This wall has northern light on it, so you’ll see how the yellow base of Creamy looks more muted.

 The above photo is a bit blurry, but it shows the pretty softness and warmth of Creamy.